MAsuamah/book-it/README.md

 ![screencapture-masuamah-book-it-herokuapp-2021-07-17-16_22_02](https://user-images.githubusercontent.com/77217156/126048557-4181074d-fe4c-4346-851e-c603d0cb73d6.png)

 ### Login
-Click on the Login/Signup menu option.
+Click on the `Login/Signup` menu option.
 A modal appears on the screen with a toggle between the option to log in or sign up.
-* When the toggle is set to Signup, you are presented with three inputs for a username, an email address, and a password, and a signup button.
+* When the toggle is set to `Signup`, you are presented with three inputs for a username, an email address, and a password, as well as a signup button.
-* When the toggle is set to Login, you are presented with two inputs for an email address and a password and login button
+* When the toggle is set to `Login`, you are presented with two inputs for an email address and a password, as well as a login button
 * When you enter a valid email address and create a password and click on the signup button, your user account is created and you are logged in to the site
 * When  you enter your account’s email address and password and click on the login button, the modal closes and I am logged in to the site
 * When you are logged in to the site, the menu options change to `Search for Books`, an option to `See Your Books`, and `Logout`